Kamikaze (MØ song)

-"Kamikaze" is a song by Danish singer-songwriter MØ produced for her second studio album, Forever Neverland, but was only included on the Japanese release of the album.
-The song is another collaboration between MØ and Diplo of Major Lazer and was also co-produced by Jr Blender and Boaz van de Beatz.
-"Kamikaze" was released through Sony Music Entertainment and premiered on BBC Radio 1 on 14 October 2015 at 7:30 PM BST at Annie Mac.
-It was released worldwide on 15 October.
-It has also reached the top 40 in Belgium and Denmark.
+"Kamikaze" is a song by Danish singer and songwriter MØ, from the Japanese edition of her second studio album Forever Neverland (2018).
+It was released on 15 October 2015 through Chess Club and RCA Victor as a standalone single.
+The song was co-produced by Jr Blender and Boaz van de Beatz.
+It reached the top 40 in Belgium and Denmark.

 Background

 The antecedent draft of "Kamikaze" was authored by MØ's confidante Mads Kristiansen.
 MØ says she "fell in love" with the song instantly, and immediately set about making it her own.
 MØ then hooked up with American producer Diplo in New York City, working on versions of the song.
 In a press release MØ analyzed working with him.

 It's about making memorable songs but, more than that, it's about making pop music that wants to push boundaries....
 I've been loving all kinds of pop since I first fell in love with the Spice Girls, but pop needs to bring something new to the table, it needs balls.
 And that's what you get working with Diplo.

 The official audio later premiered on 14 October, on MØ's Vevo channel.